Charlie Methven

-Charles Harry Finlayson Methven is an English public relations consultant, journalist and publisher.
-He has also served as an English football club executive and as a part-owner at Sunderland AFC.
-In June 2023, he was part of a takeover deal at Charlton Athletic.
+Charles Harry Finlayson Methven is an English football executive, adviser and podcaster.
+Earlier in his career he worked as a journalist and communications consultant.

 Early life and education

 Methven was born in June 1976 and brought up largely in rural Oxfordshire and went to Eton College.
 He went on to read Theology at Exeter College, Oxford.

 Career

 Journalism

 In 1997, he started his career as a journalist for the horseracing paper Sporting Life, and later transferred to The Daily Telegraph, where he went on to edit the Peterborough diary column before being given his own column in 2003.
 He also wrote features and leaders for The Telegraph and The Spectator during this time.
 In 2002, he was elected the Telegraph Group's ‘Father of the Chapel’ (the term used to denote a shop steward of the National Union of Journalists).
 During a subsequent dispute with management, the Telegraph's NUJ Chapel, led by Methven, went on to pass the first national newspaper strike ballot in over a decade.
-The dispute was settled afterward, but Methven left The Telegraph to join the London Evening Standard in 2004, as a feature writer.